MichielStock/STMO/README.md

 ![](totoro.png)

-*Edition 2020-2021*
+*Edition 2021-2022*

 **Michiel Stock**

-**Maxime Van Haeverbeke**
+With help from **Maxime Van Haeverbeke** and **Kirsten Van Huffel**.

-This repository contains the notes and exercises of the optimization course given in the Master of Bioinformatics Bioscience Engineering and Systems Biology at Ghent University.
+This repository contains the notes and exercises of the optimization course given in the Masters of Bioinformatics and Bioscience Engineering at Ghent University.

-The goal of this course is to give students a general overview of the rich field of mathematical optimization.
+This course aims to give students a general overview of the rich field of mathematical optimization.
 This course will put a particular emphasis on practical implementations and performance.
-After this course, students should be able to formulate problems from computational biology as optimization problems and be able to interpret, understand, and implement new optimization algorithms.
+After this course, students should be able to formulate problems from computational biology as optimization problems and interpret, understand, and implement new optimization algorithms.

-As of 2020, we have chosen to move this course from Python to the new [Julia programming language](https://julialang.org/).
-This is not because we are too cool for Python, but because Julia is supremely suited for scientific computing.
-Furthermore, Julia code can be made extremely performant, on par with optimized C code.
-We don't expect students to fully optimize code, but throughout, we will give hints and guidelines on how to generally improve implementations, in Julia or other programming languages.
+As of 2020, we have moved this course from Python to the new [Julia programming language](https://julialang.org/).
+This is not because we are too cool for Python (though we are too cool for Python 😎), but because Julia is supremely suited for scientific computing.
+Julia code can be made highly performant, on par with optimized C code.
+We don't expect students to optimize code fully, but we will give hints and guidelines on improving implementations in Julia or other programming languages.
 No prior knowledge of Julia is needed.
 We will learn while doing it!
-To get started, you can check out our [quick start guide](chapters/00.Introduction/00-GetGoingWithJulia.md) and if you get lost, we recommend taking a look at the [cheat sheet](https://juliadocs.github.io/Julia-Cheat-Sheet/).
+To get started, you can check out our [quick start guide](chapters/00.Introduction/00-GetGoingWithJulia.md), and if you get lost, we recommend taking a look at the [cheat sheet](https://juliadocs.github.io/Julia-Cheat-Sheet/).

 ## Course content